Sixteen Thirty Fund

 The group spent money opposing the nomination of Supreme Court Justice Brett Kavanaugh and other Donald Trump judicial nominees and supporting various ballot measures.
 In 2020, the Sixteen Thirty Fund's $410 million in expenditures focused on helping Democrats defeat Trump and win back control of the United States Senate.
 The Sixteen Thirty Fund spent $196 million in 2022 on political causes including protecting abortion rights and helping Democrats in the 2022 midterm elections.

 Swiss billionaire Hansjörg Wyss has donated $245 million to the Sixteen Thirty Fund and the New Venture Fund since 2016.
 The Sixteen Thirty Fund gives directly to political committees and pays for TV ads that back specific candidates and causes.
 In 2022, the FEC said the Sixteen Thirty Fund should be required to register as a political committee, which would require more disclosure.
 In December 2024, the U.S. House of Representatives held a hearing on the threat of foreign interference in U.S. elections.
 While federal law prohibits foreign nationals from donating to political candidates, campaigns, or super PACs, there is a loophole allowing foreign nationals to finance ballot measures.
 The Sixteen Thirty Fund, largely funded by Wyss, has spent over $130 million on ballot measures in 25 states.
 In the 2024 election cycle alone, the group spent $37 million on ballot measures across the U.S. focused on topics like abortion and election law.
 After Ohio banned foreign spending on ballot campaigns, the Sixteen Thirty Fund abruptly stopped spending in the state.

+Characterization

+According to The New York Times, "The Sixteen Thirty is part of a broader network of progressive nonprofits that donors use to fill specific spaces on the political chessboard."